aszleyna85/Job_Application_Tracker/README.md

    - % Applications Viewed
    - Avg.
 Response Time
    - Platform Success Rate
-4. Built interactive visuals with slicers (status, site, date).
+4. Built interactive visuals with slicers (status, site, date), but there are no link for published work since I use this for my personal project

 ## 📈 Results
 - Identified LinkedIn as the platform with the highest response rate.